mr-aust1n/milestone-project-four/README.md

 Add sold items to the 'my orders' page under sold items.

+Reply to messages

 ## Known Issues

 - Email confirmation may sometimes be filtered to spam due to free tier email provider.
-- This version is deployed using Heroku free-tier dyno — potential idle time delays when waking up app.
+- This version is deployed using Heroku £5 tear — potential idle time delays when waking up app.
 - Stripe integration remains in test mode for demonstration purposes only.